joonne/lotto/README.md

 # lotto

-A proof of concept of checking lotto coupons with TesseractJS and verifying the numbers against Veikkaus API.
+A proof of concept for checking lotto coupons with TesseractJS and verifying the found numbers against Veikkaus API.

 ~ works but the processing & checking results is super dependent of the quality of the image.